bondar-pavel/access_log_scanner/README.rst

                           Path to apache access_log file.
     -t THRESHOLD, --threshold=THRESHOLD
-                          If ip address is met in log more than this level ip is treaded as malicious.
+                          If ip address is met in log more than this level ip is treated as malicious.
     -b BLOCK_TYPE, --block_type=BLOCK_TYPE
-                          Type of access limiting to use. 'http' and 'full' are available for now. 'http' restricts access to port 80, 'full' restricts any access.
+                          Type of access limitation to use. 'http' and 'full' are available for now. 'http' restricts access to port 80, 'full' restricts any access.